 Future market conditions and changes in product offerings may cause us to change marketing strategies to increase or decrease customer incentive offerings, possibly resulting in incremental reductions of revenue in future periods as compared to reductions in the current or prior periods.
-Additionally, certain customer programs require us to estimate, based on historical experience, and apply judgment to approximate the number of customers who will actually redeem the incentive.
-In determining estimated revenue reductions we utilize data supplied from distributors and collected directly from end users, which includes the volume of qualifying products purchased and the number of qualifying tests run as reported to us by end users via IDEXX SmartService.
+Additionally, certain customer programs require us to estimate, based on historical experience, and apply judgment to predict the number of customers who will actually redeem the incentive.
+In determining estimated revenue reductions we utilize data collected directly from end users, which includes the volume of qualifying products purchased and the number of qualifying tests run as reported to us by end users via IDEXX SmartService.
 Differences between estimated and actual customer participation in programs may impact the amount and timing of revenue recognition.

-Following is a summary of revenue reductions, net recorded in connection with our customer programs for the years ended December 31, 2014, 2013 and 2012 (in thousands):
+Following is a summary of revenue reductions, net recorded in connection with our customer programs for the years ended December 31, 2015, 2014 and 2013 (in thousands):

-For the Years I Ended Decem ber 31, 2014 2013 2012 Revenue Reductions Recorded, Net Customer Loyalty Programs, net (1) \$ 14,800 \$ 16,193 \$ 17,332 Up-Front Customer Loyalty Programs 13,089 9,937 8,704 IDEXX Instrument Marketing Programs, net (1) 24,158 17,885 15,686 Other Customer Programs, net (1) 2,796 2,733 578 Total revenue reductions, net \$ 54,843 \$ 46,748 \$ 42,300
+For the Years Ended December 31, 2015 2014 2013 Revenue Reductions Recorded, Net Customer Loyalty Programs, net (1) \$ 16,742 \$ 14,800 \$ 16,193 Up-Front Customer Loyalty Programs 19,972 13,089 9,937 IDEXX Instrument Marketing Programs, net (1) 31,112 24,158 17,885 Other Customer Programs, net (1) 664 2,796 2,733 Total revenue reductions, net \$ 68,490 \$ 54,843 \$ 46,748